Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494)

 Standard Assessment of Applications

 Standard Assessment Fee for decision ready applications will be $800 (GST Inclusive) and is payable at the time of application.
 The Assessment fee is non-refundable.
-Assessing decision ready applications can take up to 4 weeks.
+Assessing decision ready applications can take around 10 business days.
 Where additional information is requested, the original fee will be valid for a period of 3 months from the date of payment.
 After 3 months has lapsed, an additional fee of $400 (GST Inclusive) will be charged to continue the application for an additional 3 months.

 Priority Assessment of Applications

-Priority Assessment of decision ready applications MAY be available, dependent on prior staffing commitments for a fee of $1650 (GST inclusive).
+Priority Assessment of decision ready applications MAY be available, dependent on prior staffing commitments.
 These applications will undergo first pass assessment within 1 week of receipt of both the fee and all relevant documents.

-Where additional information is requested, the application will revert to the Standard Assessment timeline with no refund of the Priority fee (though we will continue to respond as quickly as possible).
+Where additional information is requested, the application will revert to the Standard Assessment timeline.
 The original fee will be valid for a period of 3 months from the date of payment.
-After 3 months has lapsed, an additional fee of $400 (GST Inclusive) will be charged to continue the application for an additional 3 months.